mongodb-labs/atlas-cli-plugin-terraform/docs/command_clu2adv.md

 clusterToAdvancedCluster (clu2adv) command helps you migrate from `mongodbatlas_cluster` to `mongodbatlas_advanced_cluster` Provider 2.0.0 schema.

-This revised file migrates the Terraform configurations and state to the latest version and does not modify the resources deployed in MongoDB Atlas.
+This revised file migrates the Terraform configurations and state to the latest version and doesn't modify the resources deployed in MongoDB Atlas.

 You can find more information in the [Migration Guide: Cluster to Advanced Cluster](https://registry.terraform.io/providers/mongodb/mongodbatlas/latest/docs/guides/cluster-to-advanced-cluster-migration-guide).